Home

 4. Remove the bulb from the packaging and re-insert it into the connector

-5. Replace the connector ensuring the tabs are aligned correctly
+5. Replace the connector, ensuring the tabs are aligned correctly

 6. Replace the spring clip and plastic cap

-The above procedure sounds simple, but some cars obscure the back of the headlight with other components in the engine bay, in some cases the entire headlight has to be removed in order to get to the bulb.
+The above procedure sounds simple, but some cars obscure the back of the headlight with other components in the engine bay.

-Halogen Vs HID headlights
+About Halogen Vs HID headlights

 Traditional halogen bulbs

 Often producing light with yellow tones, it’s easy to spot which cars on the road use these types of lights.
-The name halogen comes from the halogen gas used to fill the glass chambers, to prevent the filament from reacting with oxygen in the air.
+The name halogen comes from the gas used to fill the glass chambers, to prevent the filament from reacting with oxygen in the air.

 High-intensity discharge or HID

-HID bulbs work by using an electrical arc sustained by metal salts inside the bulb and initiated with the help of xenon gas.
+HID bulbs work using an electrical arc sustained by metal salts inside the bulb and initiated with the help of xenon gas.

 Emitting a bright white light, they give a more modern look from both inside and outside of the car.
 The life expectancy of HID systems is 10,000 hours or more.

-What's the difference between HID and halogen?
+What's the difference between HID and halogen bulbs?

 Do HIDs blind oncoming drivers?